Parenting for the science-minded

 - Baby food secrets: Evidence-based tips for getting babies eat right

 - Does a funny face mean that baby hates her food?
 Will fruit ruin her appetite for vegetables?
 Read the latest research about baby food.

 - Bullying in school, at home, and on the savanna

 - Teaching self-control: Evidence-based tips

 - Self-control is the key to success.
 Can we help kids regulate themselves?
 Develop better self-discipline?
-Check out these evidence-based tips.
+Check out these evidence-based tips for teaching self-control.